spendierk/TKET_intro/README.md

 The main notebook in this repository called "TKET_intro.ipynb" can be opened in a JupyterHub server.To run the notebook in a browser launch Binder: (may take a few minutes to load)
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/spendierk/TKET_intro_for_qiskit_users/main).

-If you want to run the notebook on your machine, please install all Python packages outlined in "requirements.txt" and "apt.txt".
+If you want to run the notebook on your machine, please install all Python packages outlined in "requirements.txt", "runtime.txt", and "apt.txt".

 # Quantum Error Mitigation